alt236/NewQuickAction3D/readme.md

 How to Use
 ==========
 This repo includes a sample Activity (__ExampleActivity.java__) to show how to use QuickAction.
-Keep in mind that as this is now an android library project, you will not be able to launch it directly.
+Keep in mind that as this is now an android library project, you will not be able to launch it directly unless you clear the "Is Library" flag from the settings.

 	public class ExampleActivity extends Activity {
 	//action id